Notabela/Twitter-Redux/README.md

-# Project 4 - *Twitter*
+# Project 5 - *Twitter Redux*

-**Twitter** is a basic twitter app to read and compose tweets the [Twitter API](https://apps.twitter.com/).

-Time spent: **10** hours spent in total
+Time spent: **7** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [X] User can sign in using OAuth login flow
-- [X] User can view last 20 tweets from their home timeline
+- [X] Tweet Details Page: User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
-- [X] The current signed in user will be persisted across restarts
+- [X] Profile page:
-- [X] In the home timeline, user can view tweet with the user profile picture, username, tweet text, and timestamp.
+   - [X] Contains the user header view
-- [X] Retweeting and favoriting should increment the retweet and favorite count.
+   - [X] Contains a section with the users basic stats: # tweets, # following, # followers
+- [X] Home Timeline: Tapping on a user image should bring up that user's profile page
+- [X] Compose Page: User can compose a new tweet by tapping on a compose button.

 The following **optional** features are implemented:

+- [X] When composing, you should have a countdown in the upper right for the tweet limit.
+- [X] After creating a new tweet, a user should be able to view it in the timeline immediately without refetching the timeline from the network.
+- [X] Profile Page
+   - [X] Implement the paging view for the user description.
-- [X] User can load more tweets once they reach the bottom of the feed using infinite loading similar to the actual Twitter client.
+   - [X] As the paging view moves, increase the opacity of the background screen.
+See the actual Twitter app for this effect
-- [X] User should be able to unretweet and unfavorite and should decrement the retweet and favorite count.
+   - [X] Pulling down the profile page should blur and resize the header image.
-- [X] User can pull to refresh.
+- [ ] Account switching
+   - [ ] Long press on tab bar to bring up Account view with animation
+   - [ ] Tap account to switch to
+   - [ ] Include a plus button to Add an Account
+   - [ ] Swipe to delete an account

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: